rust-lang/rfcs/text/0000-target-extension.md

 ### Add new targets specifically for FreeBSD 10, 11 and 12

-- add new targets, by duplicating the target code (using a function for simplicity):
+- add new targets, by duplicating the target code (using a function):
   - FreeBSD 10
     - `aarch64-unknown-freebsd10`
     - `i686-unknown-freebsd10`